VanshikaRanaa04/Vanshika_Girl-Hackathon_SWE_2025/README.md

 ## Overview

-My solution involves a women's reproductive and maternal health diagnostic assistant that leverages AI to analyze medical images, patient data, and symptoms at every stage from preconception to postpartum care.
+My solution involves a one stop solution for women's reproductive and maternal health diagnostic assistant that leverages AI to analyze medical images, patient data, and symptoms at every stage from preconception to postpartum care.

 ### **Key Features**
 - **Fertility & PCOS Tracking**: Monitors ovulation cycles, detects hormonal imbalances, and assesses reproductive health for early diagnosis of PCOS.